 During this process, your designated Contract Administrator will be there with you through this part of your building journey.

 What is included in my Interior Design Consultation?

 Prior to your Prestart Meeting, you will meet with our Interior Design Consultant, Emma.
 Emma will be there helping you select your external colour schemes, tile selections and cabinet selections.
-Emma is here to guide you through these selection items, offering professional advice to ensure that your style is bought to life in your new home.
+Emma is here to guide you through these selection items, offering professional advice to ensure that your style is brought to life in your new home.

 What are site works?

-Site works describes the work required on your building site to prepare it for you home to be built.
+Site works describe the work required on your building site to prepare it for your home to be built.
 It involves all the work that is carried out on site that doesn’t directly involve building your house.
 Site works can consist of earthworks, footings, site classification, retaining walls, local government authority requirements, coastal provisions, Bushfire Attack Levels etc. Not all those listed above will be needed in your site works, however, Perceptions works with you to explain each line item of site works to ensure that all costs are looked at up front for no hidden surprises later down the track for your build.

 Your Building and Design Consultant will allow a site works allowance and are subject to the receipt of the engineer’s report and the feature survey.

 What Does it mean by Lifetime Structural Guarantee?

 When you build with Perceptions, you receive a Lifetime Structural Guarantee on your new home.

 What is a Prestart Meeting and how does it work?